cc-archive/cc-cert-core/core/copyright/basics.md

 # Copyright Basics

 Is copyright a bit fuzzy to you?
+Get some clarity by understanding it's history and purpose.

 ![Fuzzy Copyright](https://github.com/creativecommons/cc-cert-map/blob/master/img/core/copyright-fuzzy.jpg "Fuzzy Copyright")